It’s only after we’ve lost everything that we’re free to do anything.― Chuck Palahniuk, Fight Club

 Have you considered that your misery may be a result of you acting on what you were told to be?
 Not sure who you are and what you want?
 Now is the perfect time to find out.

 5. Learn skill sets based on who you are and what you want.

 You should gain skills that fulfill your burning passions rather than your previous job experiences.
 Very little in this world can resist the determination of a truly motivated individual.
 Steve Jobs, Mark Zuckerberg and John Lennon were all nobodies until they became somebodies on their own terms.

-6. Hangout with people that have the same interests as you.
+6. Hang out with people that have the same interests as you.

-You will accelerate your change to what you want in life when you learn from (and teach) people that are excited by the same things you are.
+You will accelerate your change to what you want in life when you learn from (and teach) people who are excited by the same things you are.
 Besides, you will be uplifted when they acknowledge that what you are learning is important.